pavelgladyshev/earl/README.md

 Running the software
 --------------------

-1. Read relevant parts of my [PhD dissertation](thesis.pdf) (chapters 6 to 8).
+1. Read relevant parts of [thesis.pdf](thesis.pdf) (chapters 6 to 8),

-2. Clone or download this repository.
+2. clone or download this repository,

-3. Start terminal / command line window and navigate to the repository folder.
+3. start terminal / command line window and navigate to the repository folder

 ```sh
 $ cd /path/to/earl
 ```

-4. Start Steel Bank Common Lisp
+4. start Steel Bank Common Lisp

 ```sh
 $ sbcl